ajbill/Log-Management-System/Increment 2/README.md

 # Increment 2 - Iteration 2

+Install Ubuntu 16.04.5-desktop-amd64 on three other physical machines.
+So there is now 4 physical machines with 1 virtual machine on each.

-Install prereqs on each machine
+Install prereqs on each virtual machine.

 Go to the [Machine 1](machine-1/README.md) folder and complete Part 1 & 2.